Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Additional analysis

 The supplementary figures provide additional detail and alternative views of the main results in Section~\ref{results}.
 They expand on the concentration diagnostics, spectral structure, and performance trends across datasets and feature dimensions.
-Specifically, we report (i) the upper-tail off-diagonal concentration statistic p95 (Fig.~\ref{fig:offdiag_p95_vs_d}), (ii) per-dataset test-accuracy deltas relative to the baseline kernel as a function of $d$ (Fig.~\ref{fig:delta_testacc_vs_d}), (iii) tradeoff scatter plots between concentration (p50) and test accuracy (Fig.~\ref{fig:tradeoff_scatter}), (iv) representative eigen-spectra at a fixed dimension (Fig.~\ref{fig:spectra_examples_d12}), and (v) the SVM regularization parameter selected by validation (Fig.~\ref{fig:bestC_vs_d}).
-Together, these plots complement the main text by illustrating variability and tradeoffs that are not fully captured by single-number summaries.